 In the best of times, these too are interconnected.
 See them on a map, better, experienced in loops around your towns and cities; better still, weaving through and around our kinnages.

-Here, we see nature as community, affecting the viscera (sanguimund), the deepest possible respect for natural processes (praximund), and a fundamental requisite of fluminism.
+Here, we see nature as a community, affecting the viscera (symnexia), the deepest possible respect for natural processes (praximund), and a fundamental requisite of fluminism.
 Here, all life finds leverage, traction, devotion.

-We realise our immanance in these places, as may all species who wish to freely be there.
+We realise our immanence in these places, as may all species who wish to freely be there.

 My daughter also came up with something beautiful and simple.

 In Burmese mythology, four of the Buddha’s past animal lives are “kinnara”.
 The symbol of the Karenni people is the kinnara and the kinnari, half bird half human, and symbolic of true love.